King Mackerel Scientific Classification

 King Mackerel in Fishing and Cooking

 These fish are popular in both recreational and commercial fishing.
 NOAA regulates commercial fishing for king mackerel and those who want to do so are required to get a permit.
-Once the permits run out, no other commercial fishing of king mackerel is allowed.
+Once the permits run out, no other commercial fishing is allowed.
 This helps ensure that the population is not overfished.
 King mackerel must also reach a certain size threshold or be thrown back.
-This ensures that young King Mackerel are able to mature enough to spawn and continue to keep the population numbers where they need to be.
+This ensures that young fish are able to mature enough to spawn and continue to keep the population numbers where they need to be.

 There is a specific season when you can fish for king mackerel in both the Atlantic Ocean and the Gulf of Mexico.
 These exact dates vary year-to-year based on the population.
 Once the appropriate number of king mackerel have been caught, the season ends to prevent overfishing.
 There are also restrictions on the type of nets that can be used in some places, specifically gillnets.